TIBT Home

 A National Standard for Meaningful Inclusion

-TIBT's project-specific certification establishes a consistent, transparent standard for Indigenous participation in Canada's built environment.
+TIBT's project-specific certification establishes a consistent, transparent standard for First Nations participation in Canada's built environment.
 It reinforces best practices, encourages meaningful engagement, and provides measurable proof of progress toward reconciliation and economic inclusion.